JuneFeng/RelationClassification-RL/README.md

 Cite
 =========
-If you use the code, pleasee cite the following paper:
+If you use the code, please cite the following paper:
 [Feng et al. 2016] Jun Feng, Minlie Huang, Li Zhao, Yang Yang, and Xiaoyan Zhu.
 Reinforcement Learning for Relation Classification from Noisy Data.
 In AAAI2018. [[pdf]](http://aihuang.org/static/papers/AAAI2018Denoising.pdf)

 Reference